 Is jasmine safe for children?
 Do not use with babies.

 Cautions: Moderate risk of skin sensitization.
 A few people with dermatitis have reported allergic reactions to the oil.

 Source: Essential Oil Safety, 2nd Ed.

 Aromatherapy: A Complete Guide to the Healing Art: Jasmine reduces menstrual and other muscle cramps.
-In skin care, the essential oil is good for dry, sensitive, or mature skin.
-The aroma soothes headaches, insomnia, depression, anger, fear, grief, and worry.
-Aphrodisiac.
+Jasmine essential oil skin benefits dry, sensitive, or mature skin.
+The aroma soothes headaches, insomnia, depression, anger, fear, grief, and worry and acts as an aphrodisiac.

 The Complete Book of Essential Oils and Aromatherapy: Use jasmine to help relieve abdominal spasm, menstrual cramps, anxiety, depression, apathy, lethargy, nervousness, nervous tension, low self-esteem, and stress-related conditions.

 The Encyclopedia of Essential Oils (updated edition): Use in skin care for dry, greasy, irritated, or sensitive skin.
 May help reduce catarrh, coughs, hoarseness, and laryngitis.
 The oil can help relieve menstrual cramps, lack of sexual desire, labor pains, depression, nervous exhaustion, and stress-related conditions.